 Ray and Nancy Coulombe decided to replace their family’s aging summer cottage in Green Hill, Rhode Island into a year-round beach house that would accommodate extended family gatherings and have a traditional Rhode Island sensibility.

-As you move to the upper level you will see a change in species, where the clients chose Wide Plank Eastern White Pine with a similiar light, honey finish.
+As you move to the upper level you will see a change in species, where the clients chose Wide Plank Eastern White Pine with similar light, honey finish.
 Even though the White Pine does not have very much variation, this made it a nice complement to the Birch.

-One of the things we love about this house in particular is how it is installed just a few feet from the ocean because it provides another example of a succesfull installation of Carlisle Wide Plank Floors near the water.
-It is a common concern and misconception that you can't use wood floors near the water due to humidity and moisture.
-Carlisle's high quality wide plank flooring has been installed in hundreds of homes around the country near lakes, rivers, and oceans with great results.
+One of the things we love about this house, in particular, is how it is installed just a few feet from the ocean because it provides another example of a successful installation of Carlisle Wide Plank Floors near the water.
+It is a common concern and misconception that you can’t use wood floors near the water due to humidity and moisture.
+Carlisle’s high-quality wide plank flooring has been installed in hundreds of homes around the country near lakes, rivers, and oceans with great results.

 The Coulombe house is highlighted in Rhode Island Monthly’s 2011 Home Design issue, including a terrific feature story and lots of great photographs.
 Click here to read the feature.
 Scroll to page 90; the story is titled “Sea Life.”